 Collectively, we develop market-ready products with increased value and link diverse artisan cooperatives into the product supply chain.
 For example, designers and artisans develop patterns for functional and stylish accessories that incorporate traditional woven pieces from weaving cooperatives.
 The resulting products have greater value than the woven pieces alone, enabling the artisans to earn more for their work and sell a higher volume.

 We work with Women’s Cooperatives that support weavers, spinners, knitters and seamstresses.

 In addition to skills and product design training, Awamaki facilitates market access for the women’s products.
 We operate a store in Ollantaytambo to sell products to tourists.
 We sell in the United States through our online store, trunk shows and partner retailers.

 Sustainable Tourism includes a homestay association, a Spanish teachers’ cooperative, and market access for both.
 It also includes community cultural tourism excursions to visit Awamaki’s weaving cooperatives where products can be purchased directly.

 Our Sustainable Tourism project connects rural women with the economic opportunities that tourism offers.
 They lead meaningful cultural experiences for tourists and promote appreciation of Andean traditions and ways of life.

-Community Education offers English, computer, business and leadership skills to participants in our Women’s Cooperatives and Sustainable Tourism projects, and to local community members.
+Community Education offers English, computer, business and leadership skills to participants in our Women’s Cooperatives and Sustainable Tourism projects as well as to local community members and business owners.

 We design classes and workshops for our artisan and tourism cooperatives that enable them to run successful businesses.
 We also provide training in leadership, self-esteem and personal development.